 As ever, the starting point is the company’s constitutional documents, including any investment or shareholder agreements.
 These should be reviewed carefully, and may contain a number of options for removal of a director, for example by way of shareholders giving written notice to the company.

 If there are no simpler options available, the Companies Act 2006 (the Act) provides a mechanism for shareholders to remove a director who refuses to step aside by passing an ordinary resolution.
-Although it is possible for a company’s articles to add additional provisions or conditions, the right itself cannot be overridden by the articles or any other agreement, though as noted below it can effectively be negated by granted weighted voting rights or rights to re-appoint directors.
+Although it is possible for a company’s articles to add additional provisions or conditions, the right itself cannot be overridden by the articles or any other agreement, though as noted below it can effectively be negated by some shareholders having been granted weighted voting rights or rights to re-appoint directors.

 Section 168(1) of the Act states that the shareholders can remove a director by passing an ordinary resolution at a meeting of the company.
 This process is complicated somewhat by the notice requirements set out in statute.

 The relevant shareholders must serve special notice on the company of any resolution to remove a director under the provisions of the Act.
 This must be given to the company at least 28 clear days before the meeting at which the resolution will be moved.
 An obstructive director may hope to hold on to their office by, having received the 28 day notice of the meeting, calling a meeting within that 28 day period.
 However, the Act provides that, in such a scenario, the special notice to the company of the resolution to remove the director is effective even if the full 28 day period has not elapsed.